Pavel-Durov/blog/src/writing-interpreter-with-rust/README.md

 `[\t\n ]+ ;` - Any tabs, new lines and whitespaces will be replaced with empty strings. i.e. removed.

 That should give you a general idea of what is possible.
-We can define any Regex and assign a formal lexeme to it that will be later used in the **Parser** if a text sequence is matched by the Regex pattern.
+We can define any Regex and assign a formal lexeme to it that will be later used in the **Parser** if the Regex pattern matches a text sequence.

 ## Parser